-Our century-old subway system (and the world’s largest!) is a quintessential part of NYC, and this guided tour will take your deep underground to uncover all the secrets and fascinating history of our transit system and beyond.
+Our century-old subway system (and the world’s largest!) is a quintessential part of NYC, and members of the New York Transit Museum will get exclusive access to explore it in all of its glory.

 From vaulted ceilings, to brass chandeliers, there’s no station that’s quite as aesthetically pleasing as this one.
 It’s located just beneath the Municipal Building, in what used to be the epicenter of the city at that time.

 You might be wondering why a perfectly good subway station isn’t in use anymore?
 As the years have passed and the trains have gotten bigger, the platform itself simply can’t accommodate the larger trains and the distance of the gap became unsafe for passengers entering and exiting.

 Tickets for this fascinating subway tour will go on sale Wednesday, March 8th.

 As outlined on the New York Transit Museum website, tour registration is a two-step process:

 - Provide a government-issued ID and sign a Visitor Release form within 48 hours of your tour purchase

 Note: Tickets sell out very quickly and only drop three times a year so be ready to purchase on March 8th!